For the most current course updates see the MFS page of the UK Bulletin on the Registrar’s site.

 May be repeated to a maximum of 12 hours

-Course consists of specialized individual work in manufacturing systems engineering.
-Laboratory, nine hours.
+This course involves specialized individual work in manufacturing systems engineering.
 May be repeated to a maximum of nine credits.

 Prereq: Approval of instructor.
-Tentative online delivery starting Spring 2016.
+Online delivery starting Spring 2018.

-Individual study related to a special research project supervised by the student’s advisor.
-A final written report on the project is required.
-This course is open only to and required by students pursuing the MS in MSE degree with the non-thesis option (Plan B).
-The course cannot satisfy part of the required hours of course work for Plan B.
+This course involves individual study related to a special research project supervised by the instructor or student’s advisor.
+A final written report on the project is required. [ For Plan B students admitted in or before Spring 2016: MFS 784 is required to complete the degree requirements.
+The course cannot satisfy part of the required 30 hours of course work for those Plan B].